SkzKatsushiro/dok-graphical-installer-windows/README.md

 * Open the NSIS

-* Zhoose the Installer based on zip option
+* Choose the Installer based on zip option

 ###